Do you want to learn about how the best passive income ideas for beginners?

 18. Start a blog

-Starting a blog is easy way to make passive income.
+Starting a blog is an easy way to make passive income and one of the best side hustles.
 The hardest part is getting yourself to just do it.

-While it will take some work and time to start making money — it is literally the best forms of passive income.
+While it will take some work and time to start making money — it is literally the best form of passive income.

 I have over 10 different blogs and each one brings me an income stream month after month through advertisements and affiliate marketing.